Deepakgoyal131/Digital-Clock/README.md

 # Digital-Clock
- Simple Digital Clock using HTML and Javascript Date Function
+ Simple Digital Clock using HTML and Javascript using Date Function